Eucyon: Taxonomy

 Eucyon was named by Tedford and Qiu in 1996.
 Phyletically it stood between Canis and the South American canines that would follow it.
 In 2009, Tedford revised its diagnosis and described two of its species, E. skinneri and E. davisi, which was originally named Canis davisi by Merriam in 1911.
+Numerous species were previously described as Canis, including Eucyon ferox.

 Eucyon davisi

 The jackal-sized Eucyon existed in North America from 10 million YBP until the Early Pliocene.
 Wang and Tedford proposed that the genus Canis was the descendant of the coyote-like Eucyon davisi, remains of which first appeared in the Miocene (6 million YBP) in the southwestern U.S. and Mexico.
 By the Pliocene (5 million YBP), the larger Canis lepophagus appeared in the same region and by the Early Pleistocene (1 million YBP) Canis latrans (the coyote) was in existence.
 They proposed that the progression from Eucyon davisi to C. lepophagus to the coyote was linear evolution.